 A common belief is that they must chew to inject venom — this is false.
 Coral snakes often eat other snakes and the “chewing” behavior is common among snakes that regularly eat other snakes.
 Scientists believe it might be an attempt to prevent their prey’s escape.

 Copperheads make up for their lack of strong venom with excruciatingly painful bites.
 If a bitten person can get treatment in time, the worst part of the experience will possibly be the bite.
 This isn’t the case with coral snakes.
 Their bites are sometimes painless and may not even leave a mark.

-A copperhead’s bite is often accompanied by nausea and swelling but coral snake bites have symptoms that are a bit direr.
+A copperhead’s bite is often accompanied by nausea and swelling but in many cases, coral snake bites don’t exhibit symptoms until it’s too late for treatment.
 Since neurotoxins cause paralysis of muscles, the venom can affect the diaphragm.
 The diaphragm is the breathing muscle and paralysis of this muscle will make the victim unable to breathe.
 This, of course, will result in death.

 Copperhead vs Coral Snake: Venom Yield

 Copperhead snakes have a maximum venom yield of 85 mg, while coral snakes have a maximum yield of 38 mg.
 Even though copperheads’ fangs hold more venom, what really matters is the potency.
 It takes 85 to 100 mg of copperhead venom to kill a healthy human.

 Most copperhead bites are dry bites but when they do inject venom, they inject an average of 26mg, which is not nearly enough to kill a human.
 However, sometimes, copperheads inject higher than their average yield.
 This, combined with victims refusing to see doctors due to underestimation of the venom is why 0.01% of people bitten by copperheads lose their lives.